 Easy DIY Wooden Christmas Ornaments

 As you can see these DIY wooden Christmas ornaments are easy and versatile to make.
 You can personalize them with any kind of paper you’d like.
 I bet you can even make personalized photo Christmas ornaments by using photos in place of wrapping paper.
-Make a few or make a bunch, keep them to yourself or gift them to loved ones.
-Feel free to add the date to the back with a sharpie if you want.
+Make a few or make a bunch, keep them to yourself, or gift a few DIY Christmas ornaments to loved ones.
+Feel free to add the date to the back of these wood ornaments with a Sharpie, or a paint marker if you want.